FailAcademy/learning/web-dev-foundation/_lessons/week-05/02-css3-properties.md

 - Distinguish the difference between CSS2 and CSS3.
 - Understand what vendor prefixes are and where they are needed.
-- Use CSS transitions to add simple animation to elements.
+- Use CSS transitions to add simple animations to elements.
 - Use CSS transforms to change the position of elements.
 - Learn what properties are animatable using CSS3.
 - Explore other CSS3 features such as border radius, box shadow, gradients, opacity, and multiple backgrounds.